BerniceTran/Grocery-List-Management/GroupProject/Docs/UseCaseModelTemplate.md

 **Author**: Nazib Mondal, Ricardo Delahoz, Bernice Tran, Jooyong Park

 ## 1 Use Case Diagram
-*This section should contain a use case diagram with all the actors and use cases for the system, suitably connected.*

 ![use]
 ## 2 Use Case Descriptions